 Manor Farm is a small farm in England run by the harsh and often drunk Mr. Jones.
 One night, a boar named Old Major gathers all the animals of Manor Farm together.
 Knowing that he will soon die, Old Major gives a speech in which he reveals to the animals that men cause all the misery that animals endure.
 Old Major says that all animals are equal and urges them to join together to rebel.
 He teaches them a revolutionary song called "Beasts of England."
 Old Major dies soon after, but two pigs named Snowball and Napoleon adapt his ideas into the philosophy of Animalism.
 They set about trying to spread Animalism’s ideals to the other animals on the farm, but this proves to be an uphill battle.
 The carthorses, Boxer and Clover, prove to be their best disciples, as they’re able to distill Animalism into simple arguments and share them with the other animals.

 Three weeks later Napoleon decides they should build the windmill after all—the windmill, he insists, was his idea to begin with, but Snowball stole his plans.
 The animals set to work, with Boxer leading.
-Focusing on the windmill reduces the productivity of the farm, and all the animals but the pigs get less to eat.
+Focusing on the windmill reduces the productivity of the farm, and all the animals but the pigs and the dogs get less to eat.
 Napoleon institutes work on Sundays that’s voluntary, but animals who don’t work will receive reduced rations.
-The pigs engage a solicitor named Mr. Whymper to represent them and begin to trade with other farms, move into Mr. Jones's farmhouse, and start to sleep in beds.
-This confuses the animals who considered this forbidden behavior.
-But when they check the Commandment about beds, it reads: "No animal shall sleep in a bed with sheets."
+The pigs engage a solicitor named Mr. Whymper to represent them and begin to trade with other farms.
+They move into Mr. Jones's farmhouse and start to sleep in beds.
+This confuses Clover, who thought this was forbidden.
+When she asks Muriel to read her the Commandment about beds, it reads: "No animal shall sleep in a bed with sheets."
 Squealer, accompanied by dogs, insists that if the pigs don’t get enough sleep, Mr. Jones will return.

 Years pass.
 Now only a few of the remaining animals on the farm experienced the revolution.
 Even fewer remember its goals.
 They complete the first windmill and begin a second, but neither windmill will electrify the farm.
-The pigs teach themselves to walk on two legs and begin carrying whips, and teach the sheep to bleat “Four legs good, two legs better.”
-When Clover and Benjamin check the Seven Commandments, they have been replaced by the statement: "All animals are equal.
+The pigs teach themselves to walk on two legs, begin carrying whips, and teach the sheep to bleat “Four legs good, two legs better.”
+When Clover and Benjamin check the Seven Commandments, they only see the statement: "All animals are equal.
 But some animals are more equal than others."
 The pigs make peace with their human neighbors and have a feast, but both Napoleon and Mr. Pilkington cheat at cards and begin a fight.
 The other animals are shocked to discover that they can no longer tell the pigs from the humans.